knr-at-iaac/cultivation-furniture-0.0.1/README.md

 ![image: oil dispenser](oilWine.JPEG)

-in this image you can also see an idea that emerged in that moment, which is to use ordinary elastic bands (that you might use
+in this image you can also see an idea that emerged in that moment, which is to use ordinary elastic bands to create a seal.

 I used two different models that I found on thingiverse: 1) and 2).
 I then scaled those to the size of a wine bottle.